 Constructed a domain-specific Q/A dataset for training LLMs, incorporating match statistics, training suggestions, and strategic advice tailored to table tennis.

-Leveraged LoRA fine-tuning to optimize the LLM for understanding and generating outputs relevant to table tennis scenarios, validating the feasibility of combining LLMs with computer vision for real-time analysis.
+Leveraged Low-Rank Adaptation (LoRA) fine-tuning to optimize the LLM for understanding and generating outputs relevant to table tennis scenarios, validating the feasibility of combining LLMs with computer vision for real-time analysis.

-Propose an innovative application that transforms traditional data analysis tools into an interactive intelligent assistant, enhancing the interpretability and usability of match data.
+Proposed an innovative application that transforms traditional data analysis tools into an interactive intelligent assistant, enhancing the interpretability and usability of match data.

-Literature Review
+Related Work

 The application of LLMs in sports has rapidly gained traction, demonstrating their potential to analyze complex data and provide actionable insights [4].
-In recent years, LLMs have been utilized in areas such as athlete psychology assessment, match data summarization, and tactical optimization.
+In recent years, LLMs have been utilized in areas such as athlete psychology assessment, match data summarization and tactical optimization.
 For example, studies have explored using LLMs to interpret interview data and provide psychological insights for athletes, as well as to automatically generate post-match reports and tactical analyses.
 These models have also been leveraged in team sports like football and basketball to evaluate and optimize strategic setups [7-10].
 However, despite the success in these domains, the integration of LLMs into fast-paced individual sports such as table tennis remains underexplored.
 This gap underscores the need for innovative approaches to harness the capabilities of LLMs to provide real-time, actionable guidance for players and coaches.

-In table tennis, CV(Computer Vision) has led to significant advancements in data collection and analysis, particularly for a sport characterized by its high speed and small object size.
+In table tennis, Computer Vision (CV) has led to significant advancements in data collection and analysis, particularly for a sport characterized by its high speed and small object size.
 Multi-camera 3D reconstruction techniques have enabled precise tracking of athlete movements, generating heatmaps to evaluate court coverage and activity distribution [11].
 Similarly, pose estimation tools like MediaPipe have been applied to analyze technical actions, offering insights into areas such as stroke mechanics and footwork [12].
 Furthermore, rule compliance detection systems utilizing object detection algorithms have shown promise in evaluating service legality by analyzing parameters such as toss height and hand positioning.
 Building on these developments, our prior studies laid a solid foundation for table tennis data analysis.
 The first study introduced a real-time system for analyzing player movements and actions, providing speed, action frequency, and court coverage data.
 The second study developed a framework for detecting service rule violations, offering precise feedback on foul types and their occurrences.
 While effective for statistical analysis, these studies lacked semantic interpretation and interactive guidance capabilities, which this research aims to address.

 Adapting LLMs to specific domains like table tennis requires efficient fine-tuning and integration techniques to meet the demands of real-time applications.
 Traditional full-parameter fine-tuning, though effective, is resource-intensive and unsuitable for lightweight implementations.
 To address these challenges, LoRA has emerged as a practical solution, enabling the fine-tuning of LLMs by training only small, adaptable layers while keeping most parameters frozen.
 This approach significantly reduces computational overhead while retaining performance [13].
 Prompt engineering has proven to be a powerful tool for tailoring LLM outputs by designing input structures that guide the model to produce accurate and contextually relevant responses [14].
 In parallel, model quantization—reducing parameter precision to 8-bit or lower—has improved inference speed and reduced memory consumption, making LLMs more efficient for real-time scenarios[15-16].